-Facing the swimming pool at Rio's most famed hotel, across the boulevard from the sands of Copacabana and seating just 60, this is the loveliest dining room in town, not to mention the exceptionally comfortable adjoining bar area.
+Facing the swimming pool at Rio's most famed hotel, across the boulevard from the sands of the Belmond Copacabana and seating just 60, this is the loveliest dining room in town, not to mention the exceptionally comfortable adjoining bar area.
 It's another spot where reservations are a must.
 Shining with fish and pastas, Italynot surprisinglyis master here, dominating dishes such as tagliatelle with squid ink and lobster, or lobster in a pastry crust, heavily festooned in olive oils and baby onions.

 There's just nothing for carnivores exactly like eating meat in Rio at a churrascaria rodizio style, and this is the best.
 Hot, sizzling grilled meats come off the coals and are served on skewers at the tables, and they keep coming 'til you drop, or at least give a negative shake of the head.
 In this large, open room floored with tiles and trimmed with woods, the chicken, sausages, filet mignon and pork loin are truly a festival for the palate.
 There's also the classic Brazilian caipirinha drinks mixed at the tableside, and a superb salad bar.
 Weekend afternoons may be the best time for this spectacle.